-Academic advising helps students realize the maximum educational benefits available to them by better understanding themselves and learning to use the educational resources of our educational institution.
-Each full-time or degree-seeking student who is admitted to PCC is assigned an academic advisor by the Student Success Center.
 Acting as the coordinator of the student's educational experiences, the advisor can help the student define and develop realistic goals, identify special needs, find available resources, plan programs consistent with the student's interests and abilities, monitor progress toward the student's educational/career goals, and discuss the linkage between academic preparation and the world of work.
 In addition, the academic advising program at Pratt Community College gives the student the opportunity to establish a continuing, caring, and supporting relationship with a faculty or staff professional.

 The final responsibility for planning a course of study and for fulfilling all requirements and regulations rests with the student.
 Advisors are provided to assist students in planning their academic program.
 They are not authorized to change established policies of the college.
 Students are solely responsible for assuring that their academic progress complies with the policies of the college.
-Any advice which is at variance with established policy must be confirmed by the Vice President of Instruction.
+Any advice which is at variance with established policy must be approved by the Vice President of Instruction.